cameroncircowestfalltechnik/Image_Compare/README.md

 # Misc/Common Bugs/Setup
 ### SCP Setup
 When setting up SCP file transfer (especially when scheduled via crontab) it is imprtant that the root user also has the credentials for scp transfer.
 This can be done by following [this tutorial](https://raspberrypi.stackexchange.com/questions/51877/will-an-automated-scp-script-share-files-between-pis-without-passwords/53214#53214) and then configuring it to be run by root by following [these instructions](https://raspberrypi.stackexchange.com/a/121742) in which you first generate a keyset, copy them between machines and then copy the keyset to be accessed by root.
 In a couple cases I had to manually make the /root/.ssh folder first.
+### Crontab Setup
+I added the following lines to crontab to autorun some things (to make it run correctly setup with the command "sudo crontab -e".
+I added the following line to the client:
+`00 00 * * * /sbin` This restarts the system at midnight everyday.
+`05 00 * * * /usr/bin/python3 /home/pi/Desktop/Main_Transmit.py >> /home/pi/logs/Transmit.log 2>&1` This runs Main_Transmit.py everyday at 12:05 am and writes to a log at the specified location for debugging (this will be removed in final deployment).
+I added the fllowing to the server:
+`00 00 * * * /sbin` This restarts the system at midnight everyday.